aws-samples/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/200-lambda.md

 app.run();
 {{</highlight>}}

+A few things to notice:

+- Our function uses NodeJS 8.10 runtime
+- The name of the handler function is `hello.handler` ("hello" is the name of the file and "handler" is the exported function name)
+- The code is bundled from the `lambda` directory which we created earlier (path is relative to where you execute `cdk` from, which is you project root)

 ## A word about constructs and constructors

 As you can see, the class constructors of both `CdkWorkshopStack` and `lambda.Function` (and many other classes in the CDK) have similar function
-signature: `(parent, id, props)`.
-This is because both of these classes are __constructs__.
+signatures: `(parent, id, props)`.
+This is because all of these classes are __constructs__.
 Constructs are the basic building block of CDK apps.
 They represent abstract "cloud components" which can be composed together into higher level abstractions as a tree.
 A construct can have child constructs, and they